Digitally controlled oscillator

-A digitally controlled oscillator or DCO is used in synthesizers, microcontrollers, and software-defined radios.
-The name is analogous with "voltage-controlled oscillator".
+A digitally controlled oscillator (DCO) is used in synthesizers, microcontrollers, and software-defined radios.
+The name is analogous to "voltage-controlled oscillator".
 DCOs were designed to overcome the tuning stability limitations of early VCO designs.

-Confusion over terminology
+Terminology

-The term "digitally controlled oscillator" has been used to describe the combination of a voltage-controlled oscillator driven by a control signal from a digital-to-analog converter, and is also sometimes used to describe numerically controlled oscillators.
+The term "digitally controlled oscillator" has been used to describe the combination of a voltage-controlled oscillator driven by a control signal from a digital-to-analog converter, and separately to describe numerically controlled oscillators.